 Katie Emerson-Hoss, PhD

-Katie Emerson-Hoss is the Higher Education Manager for the EarlyEdU Alliance®.
-She is responsible for outreach to key stakeholders at the state level as well as faculty and administrators at higher education institutions.
+As the Higher Education Outreach and Implementation Manager for the EarlyEdU Alliance®, Katie is responsible for outreach to key stakeholders at the state level as well as faculty and administrators at higher education institutions.
 Additionally, she works with system stakeholders to consider innovative implementation strategies to support accessible and affordable pathways into and through higher education for the early childhood workforce.
-As a regional field specialist for Region 2 with NCQTL, she worked with federal staff in Region 2 to design, pilot, and implement a regional grantee support and development process.
-She also helped launch the Practice-Based Coaching initiative in the Region.
+As a regional field specialist for Region 2 with NCQTL, she worked with federal staff to design, pilot, and implement a regional grantee support and development process and helped launch the Practice-Based Coaching initiative in the Region.
 She currently facilitates the national EarlyEdU Faculty Community of Practice.